• Home

 To go to the next page, click on this link: Overview of Magnetism in Gemstones

-The intent of this website is to introduce the magnetic wand to collectors, jewelers, dealers, professional gemologists and researchers, and to demonstrate the extraordinary effectiveness of magnetic testing.
+The intent of this 44-page website is to introduce the magnetic wand to collectors, jewelers, dealers, professional gemologists and researchers, and to demonstrate the extraordinary effectiveness of magnetic testing.
 The Overview and How To sections of this website can be used as supplemental course material for gem identification classes.
 Gem ID course instructors may freely share website content copyrighted by this author.

 The majority of information presented in this website regarding magnetism in gemstones, including all reference charts and research results, is new material that has not been published elsewhere.
 This information was developed through our systematic investigation of magnetism in thousands of gemstones held in private collections.
 Our Magnetic Susceptibility Index, created and expanded since 2009, is the only published index that provides both qualitative response ranges and quantitative magnetic susceptibility ranges for most gemstone species and varieties.
 All photos in this website, except those noted, were taken by the author.

 The concept of using a hand-held magnet as a gem identification tool is not new.
 Renowned British gemologist Basil Anderson proposed it in 1953.
 Prior to our own comprehensive studies of gem magnetism that began in 2008, Sylvia Gumpesberger (2006), Don Hoover (2007) and a few other innovative researchers published important preliminary investigations of gem testing using strong rare-earth magnets.
 But for the most part, the proven value of magnetic testing has been unappreciated, dramatically underestimated, or disregarded entirely.
-As of 2023, the magnetic wand remains unfamiliar to most gemologists, students, collectors, faceters, jewelers, and gem dealers.
+As of today, the magnetic wand remains unfamiliar to most gemologists, students, collectors, faceters, jewelers, and gem dealers.

 If you collect, sell, facet or work with gems and need to know how to identify them, a magnet belongs in your set of standard testing tools, alongside your refractometer, specific gravity tester, microscope, polariscope, dichroscope and spectroscope.
 Once you start working with a magnet, you'll find magnetic testing quickly becomes an essential part of the identification process for all Colored Stones, as well as Diamonds.